AmandaStromdahl/DD2480_CodeComplexity_Coverage/report.md

  ...
 ```

 The obvious solution is to extract this sequence into a helper function `active_neighbours(cells, i, j)`.
-This has pretty dramatic improvement of the cyclomatic complexity, the CNN of `new_generatio` drops from 19 to 7 and the NLOC drops from 38 to 22.
+This has pretty dramatic improvement of the cyclomatic complexity, the CNN of `new_generation` drops from 19 to 7 and the NLOC drops from 38 to 22.
 This refactor also have the two-fold benefit of improving the readability of the function.
 When you think about it the crux of the `new_generation` function is to apply the rules for each cell, the number of active neighbours is merely a dependency of the rules so it makes sense that it should be a separate function.

 Although a good start, this refactor is very surface level.
 We have not actually solved the complexity issue by extracting this logic to a helper function, we just moved it a bit out of sight.
 Actually we have increased the total CCN to 20 from 19 (`active_neighbors` have a CCN of 13 and `next_generation` have a CCN of 7).
 The code is way to explicit, we check each of the 8 surrounding cells with an individual `if` statement.
 To reduce the complexity we want to loop over the different cells instead of checking each one-by-one.
 We accomplish this by looping over a set of offsets (`dx`, `dy`) in the `x` and `y` direction.
 The result is: